jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Your Unhappiness Means We Have an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats, managers, and consultants.
 This way of life made us very unhappy.
-I wrote a book to try to convince you, it also made us dangerously complacent too.
+I wrote a book to try to convince you it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

 Our society is fragile because while try to solve our frustration by participating in Left vs. Right politics, our "eight different bosses" have antagonized upgrading our economy for generations.

 As a result, when using our education system, making a claim, signing a mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with nothing but a radio to listen the search party, and holding a two-way radio so you can tell the rescuers where you are and save your own life.
-Having your say is what life gifts every living being on this Earth struggling to survive.
+It's the difference between being lost at sea with nothing but a radio to listen to the search party, and holding a two-way radio so you can tell the rescuers where you are and save your own life.
+Having your say is what life demands of every living being on this Earth.

 But, the eight different bosses of the Industrial Age will never empower you with a Internet Age "two-way radio".
 Blockbuster didn't want internet streaming.
 Newspapers didn't adopt online classifieds.
 Universities didn't institute web-based education.